Process for becoming a HealthVault solution provider

 What is a solution provider agreement?

-HealthVault offers two business relationship options:
+HealthVault offers the following business relationship option:

 - Reseller Agreement – This agreement applies to companies who will connect an application to HealthVault and resell the combined solution to non-end-user customers.